About

 Where would everyone park for football games?

-We are considering available parking and traffic flow in the site selection process and project planning.
+We are considering existing parking and traffic flow in the site selection process and project planning.
 Most home football games are played on Saturdays when more parking is available on campus than during the week.

 What is the estimated cost of the new stadium?